MatheusJCastro/meafs/docs/manual.rst

 The plot
 ++++++++

-The plot area shows all the loaded spectra and all the fitted lines.
+The plot area shows all loaded spectra and all fitted lines.
 Once one line is clicked in the results table, the plot will focus on that specific line.

 It is possible to modify the range, pam, save, zoom in and out using the